-70 years ago today, the National Parks were set up.
-Harry Mount sings the praises of one of them - Pembrokeshire - and the charming village of Llangwm
+70 years ago today, the Peak District was designated Britain's first national park.
+Harry Mount sings the praises of another national park - in Pembrokeshire - and the charming village of Llangwm

 No, you don’t pronounce it ‘Clangum’ – as you normally would with Welsh place names beginning with a double l.